 1. Read Genesis 22 and see the ram God provided in the thicket.
 The ram provided the substitutionary payment, as would Jesus many centuries later, though his sacrifice was the last and final sacrifice.

 2. Read Exodus 12 about the first Passover.
 The Israelites placed the blood of a lamb on the top and sides of their door frames.
-Those who had done this were protected from the angel of death who came to take all the firstborn in Egypt.
+Those who had done this were protected from the angel of death who came to take all the firstborns in Egypt.
 This points us to Jesus, the Lamb of God, whose blood protects us from final spiritual death.
-It’s no coincidence that his own death occurred while the Jews were celebrating the Passover.
+It’s no coincidence that his death occurred while the Jews were celebrating the Passover.

 He was tempted by the devil but never sinned.
 He was fulfilling what the Israelites could not do when they complained and sinned during their years of wandering.

 4. Read Deuteronomy 18.
-Moses tells the people that God would raise up “a prophet like me.”
+Moses tells the people that God would raise “a prophet like me.”
 Jesus is that prophet.
 In Acts 3, Peter tells the crowd this very thing.
-“For Moses said, ‘The Lord your God will raise up for you a prophet like me from among your own people; you must listen to everything he tells you.
+“For Moses said, ‘The Lord your God will raise for you a prophet like me from among your people; you must listen to everything he tells you.
 Anyone who does not listen to him will be completely cut off from among his people.’
 “Indeed, all the prophets from Samuel on, as many as have spoken, have foretold these days.
 And you are heirs of the prophets and of the covenant God made with your fathers.
 He said to Abraham, ‘Through your offspring all peoples on earth will be blessed.’When God raised up his servant, he sent him first to you to bless you by turning each of you from your wicked ways.”
 (Acts 3:22-26)

 5. Read the book of Jonah.
 In Matthew 12, Jesus referred to himself as “one greater than Jonah.”
 Jonah’s time in the belly of the fish points to the time Jesus would spend in the grave.

 6. Read the book of Hebrews.
-This book shows how Jesus fulfills the role of the Old Testament prophet, priest and king.
+This book shows how Jesus fulfills the role of the Old Testament prophet, priest, and king.
 It also shows how he is the fulfillment of the entire sacrificial system.

 7. In the New Testament, Jesus and the disciples quoted the Old Testament, showing us how the Old Testament pointed to him.
-Isaiah 53 is one of the most famous of these passages, though there are many others. (see Psalm 22:18, Psalm 16:8-11, Isaiah 51, Daniel 7:13,14)
+Isaiah 53 is one of the most famous passages, though there are many others. (see Psalm 22:18, Psalm 16:8-11, Isaiah 51, Daniel 7:13,14)

 I hope your treasure hunt finds you many valuable gems!
-If you would like to study scripture further, visit Becoming Press store here.
+If you would like to study scripture further, visit the Becoming Press store here.